businesshotelsdeveloper-dot/businesshotels.com/src/business-hotels-mcp/README.md

 This is the official [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server for **BusinessHotels.com**.
 It provides autonomous AI agents with **instant (<1s)** access to live hotel inventory, rates, and booking capabilities worldwide.

+🚀 Performance & Reliability
+Ultra-Low Latency: Engineered for agentic workflows where speed is critical.
+Most requests return in under 800ms, allowing agents to compare multiple hotels in parallel without hitting LLM timeout limits.

+Real-Time Accuracy: Unlike cached databases, our "Agentic API" fetches live inventory directly from the global distribution system (GDS) the moment the tool is called.

+Optimized for Parallelism: Use the Multi-Hotel Comparison Pattern below to fetch rates for 5+ hotels simultaneously in under 2 seconds.
 ---

 ## Connection & Discovery